Grant Award for the Disciplines

-A proposal for how the grant award may be utilized
+- A proposal for how the grant may be utilized

-The department includes research, innovation, entrepreneurship or creative achievement as a priority in its strategic plan/mission
+Strategic Plan: The department includes research, innovation, entrepreneurship or creative achievement as a priority in its strategic plan/mission.

-The department faculty members mentor students engaged in research, innovation or creative work, involve students in their own research, create research-intensive courses, and support student public presentation and publication, including the department's students, faculty and chair engagement in the Research and Creativity Convention, and faculty serving as reviewers for the Undergraduate Research Journal (URJe).
+Faculty Leadership: The department faculty members mentor students engaged in research, innovation or creative work, involve students in their own research, create research-intensive courses, and support student public presentation and publication, including department (students, faculty, chair) engagement in the annual Research and Creativity Convention, and faculty serving as reviewers for the Undergraduate Research Journal (URJe).

-The department chair provides advocacy for research and creativity activities and includes faculty mentoring of student scholars in the department’s faculty assessment and promotion criteria.
+Administration: The department chair provides advocacy for research and creativity activities, and includes faculty mentoring of student scholars in the department’s faculty assessment and promotion criteria.
 The department also allocates resources for supporting research and innovation.

-The department tracks and evaluates student research and/or creativity outcomes.
-Student course goals, assignments, and summative assessment include research and/or creativity.
+Research Learning Outcomes Assessment: The department tracks and evaluates student research and/or creativity outcomes.
+Student course goals, assignments and summative assessments include research and/or creativity.

-The department seeks community partnerships and seeks opportunities to align its research/creativity/entrepreneurship goals with community needs
+Community Engagement: The department seeks community partnerships, and seeks opportunities to align its research/creativity/entrepreneurship goals with community needs.

-The department seeks collaborative connections with other disciplines and promotes interdisciplinary research, innovation, entrepreneurship, and creativity activities.
+Interdisciplinary Connections: The department seeks collaborative connections with other disciplines and promotes interdisciplinary research, innovation, entrepreneurship and creativity activities.

 The grant award may be used to sponsor student research-based activities, covering costs such as:

 - Student travel to research and creativity-related events, not normally covered by the Undergraduate Research Program

 Reporting and Project Dissemination

-- Awarded departments are expected to submit a grant report on the outcomes and expenditures by the end of the fiscal year within which the award was received, and a final report at the end of the grant coverage period.
+Awarded departments are expected to submit a grant progress report on the outcomes and expenditures by the end of the first semester within which the award was received, and a final report at the end of the grant coverage period.

-- Awarded departments are also expected to present their student research/creativity outcomes in the following Research and Creativity Convention.
+Awarded departments are also expected to present their student research/creativity outcomes in the following annual Research and Creativity Convention.

 Departments and academic programs should send their application form and supporting documents, including testimonials from students and recent alumni, to email@example.com.

-The award evaluation committee will consist of members from both the University Research Board (URB), and the Research and Creativity Convention organizing committee.
+The RCC Award evaluation committee will consist of members from both the University Research Board (URB) and the RCC Organizing Committee.